valentinzamarin/go-password-storage/README.md

 to do:
 - add delete, uptade methods in domain repo
 - list update
-- modify pass item ( in list views )to show description ( create toggle button to show/hide )
+- modify pass item ( in list views ) to show description ( create toggle button to show/hide )
 - search field
-- update pass
 - add db creationAt field, make a reminder about change pass

 comment: